 Frequently Asked Questions

 Please take a few moments to read through this FAQ section.
 For answers to your individual questions, please contact one of the experienced Veterans Disability Benefits attorneys at Jan Dils, Attorneys at Law today.
 We provide free consultations.
-Call us toll-free at 877-526-3455 or use our online contact form.
+Call us toll-free or use our online contact form.
 We charge you nothing until you collect the benefits you deserve.
-Our attorneys won’t take no for an answer.
+Our attorneys won’t take “no” for an answer.

 The federal government provides a wide range of benefits to Veterans and their families.
 These benefits include disability benefits, pensions, education benefits, home loan guaranties, mental health and substance abuse treatment, vocational and small business services, medical and dental care, nursing home services and burial and cemetery services.
 The U.S. Department of Veterans Affairs (VA) administers the services and benefits.
 Disability compensation is a tax-free benefit paid to a Veteran for disabilities related to injuries or diseases that developed or were aggravated by military service.